Elieissi/ig-followback-check/README.md

 ```bash
 python main.py
 ```
--Instagram's data formats can change over time; this script is prone to breaking at any time.
+- Instagram's data formats can change over time; this script is prone to breaking at any time.
--However, if you can use GitHub then you probably know how to code a new one.
+- However, if you can use GitHub then you probably know how to code a new one.